postsharp/postsharp-emails/metalama-email-course/70-custom-logging-aspect.md.md

 }
 ```

 In this aspect, we log the name of the method and any parameters that are being passed to it.
-The method then runs, and we go on to log the return value if the method is not void or an error message should one occur.
+The method then runs, and we proceed to log the return value if the method is not void or an error message should one occur.

 When the `[Log]` attribute is applied to the following code: